 The Japanese Cemetery has a peaceful and sobering allure but you can shake it off with a visit to the Broome Courthouse Market.
 The Courthouse Market is the ideal place to shop for fresh produce, affordable pearl jewellery and delicious street food.

 Have some savoury boa buns and sweet mango beer and enjoy incredible indigenous art pieces too.
 The ideal time to visit the Courthouse Markets in town is Saturday and Sunday mornings.

 Located approximately 40 minutes from town – this 3-decade-old pearl farm business is quite popular amongst locals and visitors.
 Willie Creek offers some incredible award-winning pearl farm tours, which include educating visitors about the complex and intriguing history of pearling, helicopter rides, live pearl harvesting experiences, boat rides along the oyster lines and more.
 The scenery is ever-changing during the tour.

 Guests can even pre-book a lunch – which they can enjoy after concluding the pearling tour.
 A day trip to Willie Creek should be included in your list of things to do in Broome.

 Visit the Broome Visitor Centre

 Make the most of this beach town by dropping by the Broome Visitor Centre.
 Get the best travel consultation on Broome from the eager, friendly and knowledgeable staff.
-They’ll update you on the upcoming town events, the best places to see in the Kimberly Region.
-The best times to take a sunset cruise along the Kimberly coast and pearl farm tours.
-Be familiar with the timings of low tide in the beach areas, the best places to spot the snub fin dolphin, places to avoid during the wet season and more.
+They’ll update you on the upcoming town events, and the best places to see in the Kimberly Region.